Relativistic three-body effects in hierarchical triples: Effects of Third-body 1pN Cross Terms due to a SMBH

 where $R_g = 2 G m/c^2$ is the gravitational radius.
 All systems in our population merge before a Hubble time,

 which is expected given that the timescale for GW dissipation is \cite{Peters1964GravitationalMasses}

-For systems that achieve large eccentricities through the LK resonance, $e_1 \gtrsim 0.9$, the merger timescale will decrease by three orders of magnitude.
-When eccentricity is very large, $e_{1,{\rm max}} \gtrsim 0.999$, the evolution becomes non-secular, which we identify using the criterion from Ref.~\cite{Antonini2014}.
-We neglect these non-secular evolutions in our analysis, which account for 4.0\% of all runs.
+For systems that achieve large eccentricities through the LK resonance, $e_1 \gtrsim 0.9$, the merger timescale can decrease by up to three orders of magnitude.
+When eccentricity is very large, $e_{1,{\rm max}} \gtrsim 0.999$, the evolution becomes nonsecular, which we identify using the criterion from Ref.~\cite{Antonini2014}.
+We neglect these nonsecular evolutions in our analysis, which account for 4.0\% of all runs.

 In Fig.~\ref{fig:butterly}, we compare the effect of 3BpN terms on the maximum eccentricity $e_{1,{\rm max}}$, the merger time $t_{\rm merge}$, and the residual eccentricity upon entering the LIGO frequency band $e_{\rm LIGO}$ as a function of initial inclination.
 We define $e_{\rm LIGO}$ as the eccentricity when the frequency of the peak GW harmonic reaches $10\ {\rm Hz}$: